-These audited consolidated financial statements have been prepared on a going concern basis which contemplates that the Group will be able to realize its assets and settle its liabilities in the normal course as they come due for the foreseeable future.
+These unaudited consolidated financial statements have been prepared on a going concern basis which contemplates that the Group and Company will be able to realize its assets and settle its liabilities in the normal course as they come due for a period of at least 12 months form the date of approval of the financial statements.

 The Directors have prepared a cash flow forecast for the 18-month period from the date of approval of these financial statements.
-Cash forecasts for the Group are regularly produced based on management's best estimate of:
+Cash forecasts for the Group and Company are regularly produced based on management's best estimate of:

 - The Group's production and expenditure forecasts;

-- · Future silver prices; and
+- Future silver prices; and

 - Foreign exchange rate.

-The ability of the Group to operate as a going concern is dependent upon future production volumes and silver prices as they impact cash flows required to both fund working capital and meet the Group's liabilities as and when they fall due.
+The ability of the Group and Company to operate as a going concern is dependent upon future production volumes and silver prices as they impact cash flows required to both fund working capital and meet the Group's and Company's liabilities as and when they fall due.
 These are in turn also impacted by the geopolitical situation between Russia and Ukraine, and the uncertain future potential impacts of Sanctions.

-The Group's cash flow forecast was run with average silver price of \$US 23.5/oz for 2022 and 25.0/oz for 2023 based on independent forecasts for silver sold in Russia.
+The Group's and Company's cash flow forecast was run with average silver price of \$US 23.5/oz for 2022 and 25.0/oz for 2023 based on independent forecasts for silver sold in Russia.

-The Directors have analysed the Group's expected liquidity position over the forecast period and believe that it is reasonable to apply the going concern principle for the preparation of the Group's and Company's financial statements.
-When assessing the going concern status, management has taken into consideration the following factors:
+The Directors have analysed the Group's and Company's expected liquidity position over the forecast period and believe that it is reasonable to apply the going concern principle for the preparation of the Group's and Company's financial statements.
+When assessing the going concern status, the Directors have taken into consideration the following factors: